grumply/purehs.org/README.md

   - package1
   - package2
 short: Short tutorial description.
 Used in the dropdown menu. <50 character max>
 description: Tutorial description.
-Used in page meta description. <160 character max>
+Used only in page meta description. <160 character max; meta>
 excerpt: |
   A tutorial excerpt in markdown for display in lists.
 Best kept short and compelling.

+  Should answer the questions for the reader:

+    * How can this tutorial help me?
+    * What's the gist?
 ```

 #### Packages directory structure